microcks/microcks.io/content/documentation/tutorials/first-grpc-mock.md

 1️⃣ Add a new Request named `getPets`.
 Change this request to be a `POST` request and update its URL to `http:///getPets`.
 This will ensure Microcks will asoociate it to the correct gRPC method,

 2️⃣ On this request, add a new example with the name of your choice.
-Edit this example to put a lits of Pets as the result body.
+Edit this example to put an empty object as the request body (`{}`) and a list of Pets as the result body.
 Your can copy/paste the JSON snippet below:
 ```json
 { "pets": [ { "id": 1, "name": "Zaza" }, { "id": 2, "name": "Tigress" }, { "id": 3, "name": "Maki" }, { "id": 4, "name": "Toufik" } ] }
 ```